alterenzo/CV/Readme.md

 I am a tech / video games / science geek who could spend hours just reading about new technologies.

-Working as a Data Analyst, I realised that the days I enjoyed the most were the ones where something went 'wrong', and I needed to find ways to solve the problems, whether that's using new software or writing a simple script using the basic knowledge of programming I had.
+Working as an eDiscovery Data Analyst, I realised that the days I enjoyed the most were the ones where something went 'wrong', and I needed to find ways to solve the problems, whether that's using new software, playing around on the SQL database or writing a simple script using the basic knowledge of programming I had.

 I therefore decided to join Makers Academy, a highly intensive 16 weeks coding bootcamp, which has enabled me to learn so much in such a short period of time, it's still hard to believe.